 The undergraduate faculty is defined as those members of the faculty who hold at least a master's degree, or the professional equivalent, and who are assigned to teach undergraduate courses.
-Most of Shenandoah's undergraduate faculty also hold a terminal degree in their field, however, those designated as undergraduate faculty are not teaching graduate courses.
+Most of Shenandoah's undergraduate faculty also hold terminal degrees in their field, however, those designated as undergraduate faculty are not teaching graduate courses.